-Elderly paranoia: What is it and how to get help
+Elderly paranoia: what is it and how to get help

 Elderly paranoia is a distressing and often challenging condition to deal with.
 If your elderly loved one is hallucinating, developing persistent fears or imagining worrying situations, they may be suffering from old age paranoia.
 Symptoms can range from believing you are being followed, that possessions have been stolen, or that there is an intruder in your home.